GangLiTarheel/CUE/README.md

 ```

-Note: we impute all 339K probes, and one must used the following quality control to retain the well imputed model.
+Note: we impute all 339K HM850 specific probes which had complete data in our reference whole blood and placenta datasets.
+Users of CUE must use the following quality control steps to retain the well imputed probes only for use in subsequent analysis (such as epigenome wide association studies).

-## Qualtiy Control
+## Quality Control
 Using the shiny app: CUE_QC.R to select the QC+ probe list.
 ```{r CUE_QC}
 runApp(appDir = CUE_QC)
 ```
-App would save a list of well imputed probes.
-Users can uses the following code
+The shiny app will save a list of well imputed probes.
+Users can use the following code to save this list.

 ```{r subset}
 load("csv from QC app")